 - Using the left drop-down menu, select if you would like the workout to be based on Duration or Distance (if Distance is selected you will then be able to choose Miles, Meters, Kilometers, or Yards)

-- Using the right drop-down menu select how the intensity of the workout will be determined
+- Using the middle drop-down menu select how the intensity of the workout will be determined

 - % Functional Threshold Power